svoop/dry-credentials/README.md

 Manage and deploy secrets (access keys, API tokens etc) in encrypted files which can safely be committed to the code repository.
 To decrypt and and use them, only one environment variable containing the corresponding key is required.

-While similar to ActiveSupport::EncryptedConfiguration, this lightweight implementation introduces as few dependencies as necessary.
+While similar in purpose to ActiveSupport::EncryptedConfiguration, this lightweight implementation doesn't introduce any dependencies.

 * [Homepage](https://github.com/svoop/dry-credentials)
 * [API](https://www.rubydoc.info/gems/dry-credentials)